Posts Tagged ‘Halloween’

 “I told you I wasn’t gonna like this.”
 Franklin heard a familiar voice say as a new group of teenagers walked in.

-“You know we gave these assholes are money for them to spread this shit!
-Gays are going to hell, single mothers.
-That girl that got raped, really?”
+“You know we gave these assholes our money for them to spread this shit!
+Gays and single mother’s are going to hell, and that girl that got raped!
+Really?”
 Personally, Franklin enjoyed the skit about the girl who went to a rave and got drugged and raped and then committed suicide.
-Of course the rapists weren’t portrayed as going to hell.
+Of course, the rapists weren’t portrayed as going to hell.

 Otherwise, Franklin was indifferent to the issues Lindsey raised, he was just happy for the chance to scare people, but now he was ignoring the other teenagers who walked by.
 Some stopped to admire his mask; others ignored him.
 Franklin didn’t notice them either, as his gaze remained fixed on Lindsey.